AmryAnn/anpaFinder/README.md

 			./AP_finder.bash -w "https://any.url.address/you/choose"

 Expected Output - Printed to the terminal:
-- A list of all improper/proper anagrams for each parsed word.
+- A list of all improper/proper anagrams for parsed words (currently limited to first five parsed words to save time).
 - Any palindromes that were parsed.

 Future Features:
-- More organized output - Results in dictionary form saved to a file in addition to being printed to the terminal.
+- More organized output - All results in dictionary form saved to a file in addition to first five being printed to the terminal.
 - Improved text clean-up prior to getting anagrams and finding palindromes.
+- Anatree-type algorithm to find proper words for anagrams.
+- Test suite

 Author, Contact Information:
 Amy Ridings, aaridings@gmail.com